unusual9guy/AI-Agent-for-research/README.md

 An intelligent AI research assistant built with LangChain and Streamlit that can conduct comprehensive research on any topic and generate professional academic-style reports.
 The application features a modern, user-friendly web interface with multiple LLM providers and advanced research capabilities.

+## 🌐 Live Demo

+You can try the app here: `https://ai-agent-for-research.onrender.com`

 ## ✨ Features

 - 🌐 **Modern Web Interface**: Beautiful Streamlit-based UI with dark theme and gradient styling